The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Beyond lognormality

 \citet{Hopkins2013} (hereafter called \citetalias{Hopkins2013}) considers the \citet{Casting1996} model to describe a general steady-state result from a class of multiplicative random relaxation processes that produce random multiplicative changes to the density.
-The essence of the \citetalias{Hopkins2013} model is that an exponential PDF describes the continuous jump in $s$ between two nested scales in the turbulence, the $(s_{L/\Gamma^n}-s_{L/\Gamma^{n+1}})$-PDF.
+The essence of the \citetalias{Hopkins2013} model is that an exponential PDF describes the continuous distribution jumps\footnote{This is best explained in \S3.1 of \citet{Squire2017}.
+In essence, if we consider multiplicative interactions of shocks (in log space) then the statistics of the density and volume jumps of the fluctuations ought to follow discrete, log-Poisson statistics, since each event is discrete.
+However, the idea underlying compound log-Poisson statistics is that the jump size itself is a continuous random variable, parameterised by the ``intermittency parameter" $T$.} in $s$ between two neighbouring scales (i.e., $\left\{L/\Gamma^n,L/\Gamma^{n+1}\right\},\,\forall n > 1$) in the turbulence, the $(s_{L/\Gamma^n}-s_{L/\Gamma^{n+1}})$-PDF.
 Then, using an infinite convolution series, as in Equation~\ref{eq:conv_pdf}, of $(s_{L/\Gamma^n}-s_{L/\Gamma^{n+1}})$-PDFs from each $L/\Gamma^{n}$, the $s$-PDF is derived to be: